We are still working to obtain content for your car, however the video above is believed to have similar characteristics as your car.

 The video above shows you how to replace the battery in your 2009 Ford Focus.
 We recommend changing the battery in Fords every 4 years.
 Although some batteries last much longer, most batteries begin breaking down chemically after four years, so you could experience dimmer headlights and other negative effects before you have a dead battery in your Focus that you need to replace.

 Replacing the battery in your Focus involves removing the terminals.
 When you reconnect the terminals, your radio presets are likely to be cleared out.
 In some Focuss, you may need to re-enter a security code to get your radio to work again.
 Check for this code in your owners manual - it will usually be either a sticker or small card in the booklet.
 If you can't find it, call Ford and they will give you the code for free.
 In many Fords, the transmission "learns" how you drive over time and makes adjustments, so you may experience altered driving dynamics as your car re-learns your driving style after changing the battery.

-Low coolant levels is all to common - top yours up today2009 Ford Focus SE 2.0L 4 Cyl.
+See how to seal up minor power steering fluid leaks2009 Ford Focus SE 2.0L 4 Cyl.
 Sedan (4 Door)